kubeflow/spark-operator/docs/api-docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>TimeToLiveSeconds defines the Time-To-Live (TTL) duration in seconds for this SparkAplication
+<p>TimeToLiveSeconds defines the Time-To-Live (TTL) duration in seconds for this SparkApplication
 after its termination.
 The SparkApplication object will be garbage collected if the current time is more than the TimeToLiveSeconds since its termination.</p>